zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    This is a current limitation of the GPU implementation in LAMMPS.

-*Cannot use neighbor bins - box size << cutoff*
-   Too many neighbor bins will be created.
-This typically happens when the simulation box is very small in some dimension, compared to the neighbor cutoff.
-Use the "nsq" style instead of "bin" style.

 *Cannot use non-zero forces in an energy minimization* Fix setforce cannot be used in this manner.
 Use fix addforce instead.